-The second check deals with too slow velocities and thus too large hydraulic radiuses.
+The second check deals with too slow velocities and thus with a too large hydraulic radius.
 If the gradient is very shallow or the flow velocity is very small because of low M-values, the iteration may result in $R_H$ -values which are larger than the total input $Q{in,total}$ was.
-Since this is physically impossible, the hydraulic radius must be reduced to the physically maximum.
-Thus, the flow velocity will changed reduced, too, so equations (2.13.21) and (2.13.22) will be applied once more.
+Since this is physically impossible, the hydraulic radius must be reduced to the physical maximum.
+This will lead to a reduced flow velocity, too, so equations (2.13.21) and (2.13.22) will be applied once more.
 In this third iteration, the $R_H$ -value is kept constant, so the iteration is usually only a one-step iteration, except when M changes (see below).